TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 ## How do I secure my uibuilder app?

-1. Configure Node-RED to use TLS.
+1. Configure Node-RED to use TLS or use a "Reverse Proxy" to provide TLS.
 The security documentation for Node-RED contains the details.
 There are also various threads on the Node-RED Discourse forum that explain what people have done to make use of Let's Encrypt or self-signed certificates.

    !> **WARNING**: Do not - EVER - use any kind of web login process without first setting up TLS.
 It is unsafe and sends your sensitive user data unencrypted over the network (potentially over the Internet).

-   If you have configured Node-RED to work in a non-development mode (e.g. the NODE_ENV environment variable was set to somethnig other than "development"), uibuilder will _refuse_ to turn on security unless TLS is properly configured.
-In development mode, it will allow it but will output a security warning every time a user connects.

 2. Open the configuration of your uibuilder Node in the Node-RED admin Editor.
 Turn on the security flag.